 - Cupcakes: Fill cupcake liners 2/3 full.
 Bake at 350°F (177°C) for 19-21 minutes.
 Yields about 2 dozen.
 Or try my vanilla cupcakes recipe.

 - 2 Layer Cake: If desired, you can use this batter to make a 2 layer cake instead.
 Grease two 9 inch cake pans, line with parchment paper rounds, then grease the parchment paper.
 Parchment paper helps the cakes seamlessly release from the pans.
 Divide the batter evenly between the pans.
-Bake time will be a few minutes shorter– keep a close eye on the cakes at 20 minutes and check for doneness with a toothpick.
+Bake time will be a few minutes shorter—keep a close eye on the cakes at 20 minutes and check for doneness with a toothpick.

 - Cake Flour: For the best results, I strongly recommend cake flour.
 You can find it in the baking aisle and I have many more recipes using it.
 If you cannot get your hands on cake flour, you can make a DIY cake flour substitute.

 - Why is everything at room temperature?
 All refrigerated items should be at room temperature so the batter mixes together easily and evenly.
 Read here for more information.